 Fostering Inclusivity and Respect

-Want to receive an email notification when this report becomes available?
+Want to receive an email notification when the French and Spanish version becomes available?
 Sign up below!

 Continent-Scale Landscape Conservation Design for Temperate Grasslands of the Great Plains and Chihuahuan Desert

 The manuscript provides an assessment of current biodiversity values associated with major temperate grassland types of the trinational area, and then identify Potential Conservation Areas to emphasize grassland conservation.
 This initiative conducted an analysis to document long-term trends in extent of major temperate grassland types from the Canadian prairies, Midwest and Great Plains USA, and Chihuahuan Desert of Mexico.
 It documented at-risk species associated with these types, current protected areas status, and relative intactness of supporting landscapes.
 It then identified Potential Conservation Areas where grassland conservation could be targeted to advance continental-scaled goals for ecological representation.

 Please visit Databasin to access additional materials generated through this initiative.

 Conservation in North America: An Analysis of Land-Based Conservation in Canada, Mexico, and the United States by NAWPA Agencies

 The report identifies and assesses the extent of lands that are protected and managed for conservation across North America.
 This report is the result of collaboration between protected areas agencies in Canada, Mexico, and the United States that illustrates the value—and the importance—of international cooperation to address current and future conservation challenges.

 VALUING ECOSYSTEM SERVICES